Pricing and Hedging Strategies for Cross-Currency Equity Protection Swaps: Pricing and Hedging of Cross-Currency Basket EPSs

 To this end, we start by noticing that

-where, for the sake of computational convenience, we introduce normalized processes $\whSd_t:=\Sd_t(S^d_0)^{-1}$ and $\whSfd_t:=\Sfd_t(\Sfd_0)^{-1}$ so that $\whSd_0=\whSfd_0=1$.
-Of course, that normalization does not affect the dynamics of price processes $\Sd$ and $\Sfd$, as specified in Section \ref{sec3.2}, but only their initial values and thus we have that
+where, for computational convenience, we introduce normalized processes $\whSd_t:=\Sd_t(S^d_0)^{-1}$ and $\whSfd_t:=\Sfd_t(\Sfd_0)^{-1}$ so that $\whSd_0=\whSfd_0=1$.
+Of course, that normalization does not affect the dynamics of price processes $\Sd$ and $\Sfd$, which were specified in Section \ref{sec3.2}, but only their initial values and thus we have that

-The {\it cross-currency basket call option} written on $\Swe$ has the terminal payoff at maturity $T$ given by $C_T(\Swe,K^d,T):=(\Swe_T-K^d)^+$ in the domestic currency.
+The cross-currency basket call option written on $\Swe$ has the terminal payoff at maturity $T$ given by $\whC_T(\Swe,K^d,T)=(\Swe_T-K^d)^+$ in the domestic currency.
 Since $\Swe_T$ is a sum of lognormally distributed random variables it does not follow a lognormal distribution and thus the Black-Scholes-like pricing formula for a basket option is not available.
-However, there are several other ways of computing, at least approximately, the prices of basket options:\\ (i) approximate analytical pricing using the geometric averaging method,\\ (ii) approximate analytical pricing using the moment matching technique,\\ (iii) numerical pricing using Monte-Carlo simulation.
+Therefore, we analyze other ways of computing, at least approximately, the initial prices of cross-currency basket options within the model from Section \ref{sec3.2}:\\ (i) numerical pricing using the Monte Carlo method, \\ (i) approximate analytical pricing using the geometric averaging method,\\ (ii) approximate analytical pricing using the moment matching technique.